What are my responsibilities as a reverse mortgage loan borrower?

 - Your home must be your principal residence.

-Property taxes and homeowners insurance must be paid on time
+Pay your property taxes and homeowners insurance on time

-Before the loan closing your lender will do a financial assessment to determine how you will pay for your ongoing property taxes and homeowners insurance, and if applicable, flood insurance.
-Your options may include:
+Before closing on the loan your lender will do a financial assessment to determine how you will pay for your ongoing property taxes and homeowners insurance, and if applicable, flood insurance.

 Caution: Beware of contractors who approach you about getting a reverse mortgage loan to pay for repairs to your home.
 Learn about all your options.
 Do not let yourself be pressured into borrowing money for home repairs.